Falanteris/docker-nethive-cvss/README.md

 *4. You have a MYSQL server running in your local machine

+*5. You have an Elasticsearch running in localhost interface, port 9200*

+*6. The elasticsearch index you wish to store the CVSS data in*

+*7. you have a Docker Volume called gearwork-volume*

-If you have a different producer, server location, or IP/CIDR combination, you can change the *env variable* (`-e`) arguments in the `cvss` bash script to your liking
+If any of these differ from what you prefer, you can change the *env variable* (`-e`) arguments in the `cvss` bash script to your liking

 # MYSQL Server Integration